common name: melon thrips

 Host plant resistance: Nuessly and Nagata (1995) reported that susceptibility to injury varied among pepper cultivars.
 They reported that although sweet and jalapeno types were sensitive to foliar injury, cubanelle and cayenne types produced acceptable size and quality fruit.
 This is the reverse of injury susceptibility to western flower thrips, so in areas with mixed thrips populations growers cannot rely solely on plant selection to avoid damage.

 Biological control: The predatory mite Neoseiulus cucumeris (Oudemans) has been investigated for suppression of melon thrips (Castineiras et al. 1997).
 The mite density is correlated with thrips density, but within-plant distribution differs among the two species, suggesting that although the mites may increase in numerical abundance they are unlikely to drive the thrips to extinction.
+In Colombia, several genotypes of beans displaying resistance to T. palmi have been identified (Cardona et al. 2002).

 - Bhatti JS.
 1980.
 Species of the genus Thrips from India (Thysanoptera).
 Systematic Entomology 5: 109-166.